How to Prevent and Detect Vaping or Marijuana Use in Your Phoenix Rental Property

 Vaping isn’t the only type of smoking that can have a detrimental effect on the value of your home.
-Cigarette smoke and marijuana is also danger to home values, and you need to know how to handle these things with tenants and their guests.
+Cigarette smoke and marijuana are also a danger to home values, and you need to know how to handle these things with tenants and their guests.

 The law allows you to prohibit any kind of smoking inside your rental home or even anywhere on your property.
-While it’s almost impossible to prevent it 100 percent of the time because you’re not there watching your tenants, you can control what goes on in your home and at your property by writing this smoking ban into your lease agreements.
+While it’s almost impossible to prevent it 100 percent of the time because you’re not there watching your tenants, you can control what goes on in your home and at your property and nevertheless establish a rule against vaping and smoking by writing this smoking ban into your lease agreements.

-Implement Actionable Penalties for Violations
+Implement Actionable Penalties for Smoking Violations

-Start by including a clause in your lease agreement that states there is no smoking in or at the property, including marijuana.
+Start by including a clause in your lease agreement that states there is no smoking permitted in or at the property, including marijuana.
 The lease should also indicate what the penalties are if a tenant violates that rule.
 You’re putting this in place to protect your investment and keep its value high.
-When you have tenants or guests of the tenants smoking in the property, your value decreases.
-It takes a lot of work to get that smell out.
-Penalties should deter tenants from violating this part of the lease.It’s not too common to have tenants violate this part of the lease agreement.
-Good tenants put down a security deposit when they move in, and they want to get it back when they move out.
-So, they should refrain from smoking.This risk can also be managed with a strict screening and leasing process.
-Actionable consequences will help you hold your tenants accountable.

 Detecting Damage at a Phoenix Rental Property

-Vaping is more difficult to determine, and you won’t automatically smell it.
+Vaping is more challenging to detect, and you won’t automatically smell it.
 This is unfortunate because the debris that’s being left behind will still cause damage to the value of your asset.
-Vaping in a property does have potential hazards.
+Vaping in an apartment does have potential hazards.
 That residue can get into the ceiling and all over the walls.
 You may not see it or smell it, but that cloud of smoke has to go somewhere.

-Preventing Damage to Your Phoenix Investment Property
+How to Prevent Smoking Damage to Your Phoenix Investment Property

 A lot of these challenges can be avoided if you take these important steps: